-One of the best new features of the new templating and layout system in Magento 2 is the ability to move blocks and containers to different locations within the page.
-Although this isn’t a guide on the new layout per se, as this will be discussed in more detail in a later guide, this is a feature which really affects how templating works in Magento 2.
+One of the best new features of the new templating and layout system in Magento Commerce is the ability to move blocks and containers to different locations within the page.
+Although this isn’t a guide on the new layout per se, as this will be discussed in more detail in a later guide, this is a feature which really affects how templating works.

 To move a block from one container or block to another, you simply need to use the following syntax:

 If you move a container which has a number of blocks or containers nested inside it, these will be moved along with it and the parent / child hierarchy will remain intact.